checkso/checkso.github.io/_posts/2020-11-16-using-onlyoffice-on-mobile-devices-with-traefik.md

 Since Ascensio decided to remove the support for mobile editing of documents using the Nextcloud app or browser, the community created a fork of OnlyOffice which brings this feature back.

-A big thanks goes to Alexander Hofbauer for building this container [Link zu Github](https://github.com/aleho/onlyoffice-ce-docker-license)
+A big thanks goes to Alexander Hofbauer for building this container: [link to github](https://github.com/aleho/onlyoffice-ce-docker-license)

 As I am using [traefik](https://github.com/traefik/traefik) as reverse proxy I wanted to show my docker-compose file for getting OnlyOffice and Traefik working.